Tanish-Ranjan/TPL-VSC-Extension/README.md

 2. VSIX Package (Optional):

-* Download the VSIX package from https://github.com/Tanish-Ranjan/TPL/Extensions.
+* Download the latest VSIX package from [Releases Section](https://github.com/Tanish-Ranjan/TPL-VSC-Extension/releases).
 * Open the Extensions view in VS Code.
 * Click the three dots (...) in the top right corner and select "Install from VSIX...".
 * Navigate to the downloaded VSIX file and select it.